EddieTheEd/obsidiannotes-v.3/content/Development Status.md

 ## 24/02/2023
 ***BEHOLD!!!***
 The website has been overhauled.
 All the links I could possibly fix have been fixed (please report any broken ones), and I have removed all the sussy folder files.
 In comes a new age of organisation(shocker)

+## 28/02/2023

+Links are fixed

+I think this is the final evolution